Read-The-Question/rtq-review/src/pages/md/owners/owner_ac_all.md

 As per the question,

-The numbers are written in reverse order.
+On planet Zog, all numbers are written in reverse order.

+So,
 $
 \begin{aligned}
 &= 729 - 26 \\\\